reflex-mev/reflex/website/docs/architecture.md

 **Failsafe Mechanisms** - Built-in safety checks that prevent execution if profitability thresholds aren't met or if gas costs exceed expected limits.
 All operations can be safely reverted without affecting user transactions.

 **Independent Operation** - Reflex operates completely independently from protocol and user swaps.
-The system has no access to user funds or protocol treasuries, only capturing MEV through legitimate arbitrage opportunities using loan based swaps.
+The system has no access to user funds or protocol treasuries, only capturing MEV through legitimate arbitrage opportunities.

-**Reentrancy Protection** - All router functions implement strict reentrancy guards to prevent malicious contracts from exploiting callback mechanisms during flash loan executions.
+**Reentrancy Protection** - All router functions implement strict reentrancy guards to prevent malicious contracts from exploiting callback mechanisms during MEV executions.

 **Access Controls** - Granular permission system ensures only authorized contracts can trigger specific functions, with different access levels for plugins, direct integrations, and administrative operations.